Led Zeppelin: Early years: 1968–1970

 Page played his 1959 Dragon Telecaster until a friend stripped Page's custom modifications and repainted the guitar.
-From 1969 on the mahogany "Number 1" Les Paul has been Page's main guitar.
+From 1969 onwards the mahogany "Number 1" Les Paul has been Page's main guitar.

 "The Biggest Band in the World": 1970–1975

 During the 1970s, Led Zeppelin reached new heights of commercial and critical success that made them one of the most influential groups of the era, eclipsing their earlier achievements.
 The band's image also changed as the members began to wear elaborate, flamboyant clothing, with Page taking the lead on the flamboyant appearance by wearing a glittering moon-and-stars outfit.
 Led Zeppelin changed their show by using things such as lasers, professional light shows and mirror balls.
 They began travelling in a private jet airliner, a Boeing 720 (nicknamed the Starship), rented out entire sections of hotels (including the Continental Hyatt House in Los Angeles, known colloquially as the "Riot House"), and became the subject of frequently repeated stories of debauchery.
 One involved John Bonham riding a motorcycle through a rented floor of the Riot House, while another involved the destruction of a room in the Tokyo Hilton, leading to the group being banned from that establishment for life.
 Although Led Zeppelin developed a reputation for trashing their hotel suites and throwing television sets out of the windows, some suggest that these tales have been exaggerated.
 According to music journalist Chris Welch, "[Led Zeppelin's] travels spawned many stories, but it was a myth that [they] were constantly engaged in acts of wanton destruction and lewd behaviour".

+Led Zeppelin's Four Symbols (Note: According to a Chris Welch: "I tried to guess which symbol represented which member of the group.
+And according to Bonzo – got them right.
+Three strong circles represent Bonham, a feather in a circle for Robert, linked ovals for John Paul and artistic lettering for Jimmy.
+Guest artist Sandy Denny was symbolised with three inverted pyramids.")